 La Colombe on Constantia Uitsig Wine Farm (+27 (0)21 794 6500) in the Constantia Valley is one of the finest restaurants in Cape Town.
-In 2006, it was voted the Best Restaurant in Africa and the Middle East and the 28th Best Restaurant in the World by Restaurant magazine, published in the United Kingdom.
-It has maintained its excellent reputation ever since.
+It has been voted the Best Restaurant in Africa and the Middle East and the 28th Best Restaurant in the World by Restaurant magazine, published in the United Kingdom.
 Make sure you book in advance.

 Voted Restaurant of the Year at the 2011 Eat Out DStv Food Network Restaurant Awards, The Greenhouse is a showcase of Cape Town's first Grand Chef Peter Tempelhoff's prowess in the kitchen, infusing international culinary experience with local cuisine, with an emphasis on local produce and wine.
 The restaurant has limited seating, just 45 people, providing an intimate dining experience.